CodeDaitya/python/Resources/Tutorials.md

     Visual Python Code Walkthrough
     Codecademy Python
-    How to Think Like a Computer Scientist9 - Interactive textbook that teaches programming with Python Introduction to Computer Science and Programming Using Python4 (MIT) CS for All: Introduction to Computer Science & Python Programming Learning Python7 - Free ebook
+    How to Think Like a Computer Scientist9 - Interactive textbook that teaches programming with Python Introduction to Computer Science and Programming Using Python (MIT) CS for All: Introduction to Computer Science & Python Programming Learning Python7 - Free ebook
     New Coder3 - Tutorials/challenges to take you from newbie to actual coder.